ubernostrum/django-registration/docs/upgrade.rst

 now-disallowed usernames.
 If you need to allow users to register with usernames forbidden by this validator, see its documentation for notes on how to customize or disable it.

+In |version|, the behavior of the :meth:`~registration.models.RegistrationProfile.expired` method was clarified to accommodate user expectations; it does *not* return (and thus, :meth:`~registration.models.RegistrationProfile.delete_expired_users` does not delete) profiles of users who had successfully activated.